Investor Confidence Failing for Sands Macau Amidst Adelson’s Legal Problems

 One of Thailand’s biggest income generators is its tourism sector.
 Perhaps taking his cue from the successes of the country’s Asian neighbours like Macau and Singapore—just two among the dozens of Asian countries that are similarly trying to structure a highly functional gambling sector—Chearavanont proposed that, instead of stamping out pokies completely, the government should instead embrace it and build a hub from which Thailand’s tourism industry can grow to even further heights.

 “Because gambling is illegal, they don't pay tax but instead run the business underground and pay money under the table.
 Why don't we legalise it?” the wealthy businessman reasoned out.
-He also urged the government to “study Singapore’s case”, noting that ever since the latter had overturned its ban on casinos in 2005, foreign investors had been flocking to that country and building businesses and infrastructures that have made it the envy of most of its Southeast Asian neighbours; the Universal Studios theme park, which is the region’s only internationally marketed theme park, had been funded mainly from its revenues from casinos and online pokies two years ago.
+He also urged the government to “study Singapore’s case”, noting that ever since the latter had overturned its ban on casinos in 2005, foreign investors had been flocking to that country and building businesses and infrastructures that have made it the envy of most of its Southeast Asian neighbours; the Universal Studios theme park, which is the region’s only internationally marketed theme park, had been funded mainly from its revenues from casinos and online pokies Australia for real money two years ago.

 He also suggested in the interview that, if ever there were investors willing to put up the money to build a casino in Thailand, Chiang Mai, Phuket, and Pattaya should be likely locations because of these places’ reputations for being major tourist pit stops.
 “If Thailand opens a casino, we will get more revenue than Macau,” he projected.